 Fewer legal formalities than C Corps or S Corps

 For most startups in the USA, choosing c-corp is the wisest thing to do.
 Yet the choice of corporate structure will depend on the nature of your new ventures.
 We have already discussed the key criteria for choosing each legal entity.
 However, we can shorten it and say it like this:

 Choose LLC or S-Corp if

 Both LLC and S-corp are alternatives to each other, and you can choose one over another based on your preference.
 But choose one of these if:

-- You want to bootstrap your company and intent to keep the business size small.
+You want to bootstrap your company and intend to keep the business size small.

 Choose C-corp if

 You aim to scale fast and build a large company.